Child Protection FAQ's

 To view the video in Mi'kmaq, click here.

-The video was produced with the collaboration of the Nova Scotia Supreme Court Family Division, Executive Office of the Nova Scotia Judiciary, Nova Scotia Legal Aid, Nova Scotia Department of Community Services, Nova Scotia Department of Justice , with funding from The Law Foundation of Ontario.
+The video was produced with the collaboration of the Nova Scotia Supreme Court Family Division, Executive Office of the Nova Scotia Judiciary, Nova Scotia Legal Aid, Nova Scotia Department of Opportunities and Social Development, Nova Scotia Department of Justice , with funding from The Law Foundation of Ontario.
 While financially supported by The Law Foundation of Ontario, the views expressed in this video production do not necessarily reflect the views of The Foundation.

 It is recommended that anyone going through any kind of legal proceeding should have legal advice, and legal representation whenever possible.